 – Meowth: “Just ‘biting’ my time. *munch* AHHHH THE MOMENT OF TOOTH!”

-…….I said SOME.
+…….I said some.

-– So yeah it’s apparent that I really love this episode outside of the obnoxious Ash we have to put up with.
+I really love this episode outside of the obnoxious Ash we have to put up with.
 It’s made more tolerable because it’s brought up time and again that he’s making an ass out himself.
 I especially like it because, if this were made today, I guarantee it would end in a lesson for the CotD instead of a lesson for Ash.

 I also very much appreciate that they didn’t end this episode with Ash beating AJ.
 Not only would that have tarnished AJ’s dream, but it would’ve been another BS win.